T-Mobile 5G Home Internet: The Good and the Bad. My Full Review

 Pros

-• Low price and higher bandwidth compared to Verizon
+• Lower price and higher bandwidth compared to Verizon

-• Signal strength meter on the unit and good app tools make it easy to place your gateway in the best location in your home
+• Five-bar signal strength meter on the unit and good app tools make it easy to place your gateway in the best location in your home

-• External cellular connectors on the gateway allow you to connect your own MIMO antenna for better reception!
+• The G4AR gateway has external cellular connectors to allow you to connect your own MIMO antenna for better reception!
+(The new G5AR does not have these connectors however).

 Cons